Vuxiii/CompilerInAssembly/grammar.md

 3. Traverse AST again: For each function, index into a buffer and count how many variables are needed.
 4. Make a lookup table for each function.
 Given a variable/identifier, it should return the stack position for that function.

+The symbol table could just be a copy of the lexed-tokens followed by the index.
+This gives `O(n)` runtime to find the offset, where `n` is the sum of the length of all identifiers.
+Might be okay for few identifiers.
+Remember, identifiers are local to each function.
+However, the table will explode in size.

+Better idéa, Just have a pointer followed by an integer representing the offset.....
+Much better lmao. -.- Sometimes I really need to use ma brain.

+symbol_buffer:
+    [(char *, uint),...]

 ## Data structures

 (struct name):   (type)